Imagine if you became very sick and could not communicate with your doctors.

 Advance care planning in NSW

-- Talk about your values and preferences to the people who are close to you.
+- Talk about your values and preferences to the people you are close to.
 Think about who you would like to make decisions for you.
 Consider appointing them as your medical treatment decision maker using the relevant form.

 - Talk to your doctors or healthcare team about benefits and risks of possible medical treatments.

 - Consider writing down your wishes and instructions for future treatment in an advance care directive.

 - Share this directive with people who may be important in your care, for example your general practitioner, Mercy Health, family and your medical Enduring Power of Attorney.

 - Review your advance care directive regularly with your decision maker and doctor.

 For your appointment